-Is It Safe To Exercise When Pregnant?
+Is it Safe to Exercise When Pregnant?

-Amazing Benefits Of Squatting During Pregnancy
+Benefits of Squatting During Pregnancy

-Cardiovascular fitness, endurance and muscular strength can be maintained and improved through exercise and squatting during pregnancy.
+Cardiovascular fitness, endurance, and muscular strength can be maintained and improved through exercise and squatting during pregnancy.
 There is a lot of maternal adaptation happening in all the systems of the body during pregnancy, particularly the cardiovascular system.
 The blood volume increases, heart rate increases and cardiac output increases.
 Being sedentary during this time is not a very good idea.

 Lower back pain can really hurt during pregnancy and squatting is the solution.
-Improving the posture and body mechanics decreases the frequency and severity of the pain which is otherwise quite common during pregnancy.
+Improving posture and body mechanics decreases the frequency and severity of the pain which is otherwise quite common during pregnancy.
 The most common types of back pain during pregnancy – the lumbar pain and the back of the pelvis pain, both are taken care of when you squat.

 Pregnancy-induced-hypertension is another complication of pregnancy that can be perilous.
-Few studies have reported protective effect of leisure time exercise during pregnancy against hypertensive disorders induced by pregnancy.
+Few studies have reported the protective effect of leisure time exercise during pregnancy against hypertensive disorders induced by pregnancy.

 There is always a risk of miscarriage in early pregnancy.
-There is also a risk of foetal malformations in early days after pregnancy.
+There is also a risk of foetal malformations in the early days after pregnancy.
 This is why these precautions about exercising in the first trimester are necessary.

 Squatting helps reduce minor discomforts which are very common during pregnancy like constipation, poor bladder control, varicose veins, insomnia, heartburn, and leg cramps.
 Some women also reported that 3-5 minutes of exercise alleviates symptoms of morning sickness.

 There is evidence that says that the women who were active throughout their pregnancy and performed squatting exercise during the 9th month of pregnancy had an earlier onset of labour at term, shorter duration of labour, reduced complications during labour and delivered babies with high APGAR scores.
-(APGAR scoring is done by the paediatrician on the new-born to estimate the health.
+(APGAR scoring is done by the paediatrician on the newborn to estimate their health.
 Higher the score, the healthier the baby).

 Also recently there has been a lot of importance being given to squats to bring on labour and also delivering in the same position.
-In fact various hospitals are now designing the labour room table such as to allow delivery in a squatting position and encourage squats while pregnant to induce labour.
+In fact, various hospitals are now designing the labour room table such as to allow delivery in a squatting position and encourage squats while pregnant to induce labour.

-There is no denying that pregnancy, delivery and the post-partum period however beautiful, is known to psychologically impact the mother.
+There is no denying that pregnancy, delivery, and the postpartum period, however beautiful, is known to psychologically impact the mother.
 Exercising during pregnancy has positive effects on the maternal mental well-being leading to decreased depression and an improvement in self-esteem and body confidence.

-1. Sumo Squat
+1. Sumo Squats

 2. Wall Squat (Half)